Parkside Ceramics Limited trading as ‘Parkside’ and as ‘Strata Tiles’

-8. We reserve the right to round up quantities of Products to ensure we deliver whole cartons and to charge accordingly.
+8. We will round up quantities of Products to ensure we deliver whole cartons and charge accordingly.

 9. Samples, drawings, descriptive material, specifications and advertising issued by us and by Product manufacturers and importers, and any descriptions or illustrations contained in our or any manufacturer’s or importer’s catalogues, brochures or websites are for illustration purposes only.
 They do not form part of the Contract and we do not sell by reference to samples.
 In particular:

 9.1. printed material and electronic devices may not display the colour and/or texture of Products accurately;

 9.2. some Products have a random or repeating pattern, requiring a minimum expanse of tiling to best display the pattern;